UniversalViewer/universalviewer/README.md

 ### First Time Setup

-All command-line operations for building and testing the Wellcome Player are scripted using [Grunt](http://gruntjs.com/) which is based on [Node.js](http://nodejs.org/).
-We are using Node for this project as it provides a powerful cross-platform collection of tools with minimal setup overhead.
+All command-line operations for building the Wellcome Player are scripted using [Grunt](http://gruntjs.com/) which is based on [Node.js](http://nodejs.org/).
+We are using Node for this project because it provides a powerful cross-platform collection of tools with minimal setup overhead.
 To get set up:

 1. Install [Node.js](http://nodejs.org), if you haven't already
 1. Install the Grunt command line interface (if you haven't already); on the command line, run `$ npm install -g grunt-cli`